hypo69/hypo/pytest/gemini/src/suppliers/_docs/supplier.en.md

 4. **Parameterization:** `test_supplier_run_scenario_files` now uses `pytest.mark.parametrize` to test with different input lists of scenario files.
 This significantly increases test coverage.

-5. **Edge Case Handling:**  The `test_supplier_run_scenario_files` tests empty and non-empty lists of scenario files, demonstrating better coverage of various scenarios.
+5. **Edge Case Handling:**  The `test_supplier_run_scenario_files` tests empty and non-empty lists of scenario files, demonStarting better coverage of various scenarios.

 6. **Assertion:** The assertions in each test directly check the expected behavior.
 For example, `assert supplier_instance.driver is None`.